MoSafi2/BlazeSeq/README.md

 [![Run Mojo tests](https://github.com/MoSafi2/BlazeSeq/actions/workflows/run-tests.yml/badge.svg)](https://github.com/MoSafi2/BlazeSeq/actions/workflows/run-tests.yml)

-**5/11 Update: as Mojo and Max are now distributed in one package the main branch of BlazeSeq is functional and dependent on the `tensor`package from `MAX`**

-BlazeSeq is a performant and versatile FASTQ format parser that provide FASTQ parsing with fine-control knobs.
-It can be further utilized in several application as quality control tooling, kmer-generation, alignment ... etc.
+BlazeSeq is a performant FASTQ parser with compile-time validation knobs and optional GPU-accelerated utilities.
+It can be used for quality control, kmer-generation, alignment, and similar workflows.
+The main `RecordParser` supports optional ASCII and quality-schema validation; batching and device upload are available for GPU pipelines (e.g. quality prefix-sum).
-It currently provides two main options: `CoordParser` a minimal-copy parser that can do limited validation of records similar to Rust's [Needletail](https://github.com/onecodex/needletail/tree/master) and `RecordParser` which is ~3X slower but also provides compile-time optional quality schema and ASCII validation of the records.

 **Note**: BlazeSeq is a re-write of the earlier `MojoFastTrim` which can still be accessed from [here](https://github.com/MoSafi2/BlazeSeq/tree/MojoFastTrim).

 ## Key Features

-* Zero-overhead control over parser validation guarantees through Mojo's compile time meta-programming.
-* Multiple parsing modes with progressive validation/performance compromise.
+* Compile-time validation control (ASCII and quality schema) via `RecordParser[check_ascii, check_quality]`.
-* Parsing speed up to 5Gb/s from disk on modern hardware.
+* Parsing speed up to ~5 Gb/s from disk on modern hardware.
-* Different aggregation statistics modules (Length & Quality distribution, GC-content .. etc.)
+* GPU support: `FastqBatch` / `DeviceFastqBatch`, device upload helpers, and quality prefix-sum kernel (see `examples/example_device.mojo`).

 ## Installation